Atiku Abubakar: Education

-In his speeches and commentary, Abubakar is a vocal advocate of the importance of Nigeria's educational system.
+In his speeches and commentary, Abubakar has frequently spoken about the importance of Nigeria’s educational system.
 He is also the founder of the American University of Nigeria (AUN) in Yola, Adamawa.
 It was founded in Yola, the capital of Adamawa State as American University of Nigeria (AUN) by Abubakar in 2005.
 He has said that having benefited from the U.S. system of instruction as a young man, he was eager to make available in Nigeria an American styled faculty – emphasizing critical thinking, small classes, student participation, problem-solving.
 AUN has received special recognition from Google.

 In August 2014, Abubakar said in a statement:

 "Our country's educational institutions are clearly not providing quality learning.
 Our teachers need to be taught.
 This situation is a new development—of the past 10 years or so.
 The steady decline of education in Nigeria is a reflection of our country's relegation of education to the background of national essentialities.
 That is where the change must begin.
 Teachers are important—as important as senators and doctors.
 Indeed, teachers determine the quality of senators and doctors.
 And so, the entire country stands to suffer the effects of this neglect in future.
 Nigeria must once again make education a priority.
 We must return to the basics."

 In a bid to alleviate the educational decadence in the North East, Abubakar issued scholarships to 15 escapees of the Chibok schoolgirls kidnapping.